Meet the Commissioners

 Chairman, Kentucky Public Service Commission

-Chairman Armstrong is a member of the board of directors of the National Association of Regulatory Utility Commissioners, is chairman of its international relations committee and serves on its electricity committee, the subcommittee on clean coal and carbon sequestration and the subcommittee on nuclear issues-waste disposal.
-He is second vice president of the Southeastern Association of Regulatory Utility Commissioners and president of the Mid-Atlantic Conference of Regulatory Utilities Commissions.
+Chairman Schmitt is a member of the National Association of Utility Regulatory Commissioners (NARUC) and serves on its Committee on Water and Subcommittee on Pipeline Safety.
+He is a member of the Southeastern Association of Regulatory Utility Commissioners and of the Mid-Atlantic Conference of Regulatory Utilities Commissioners.